survivejs/react-book/manuscript/13_styling_react.md

 };
 ```

-First [css-loader](https://www.npmjs.com/package/css-loader) goes through possible `@import` and `url()` statements within the matched files and treats them as regular `require`.
-This allows us to rely on various other loaders such as [file-loader](https://www.npmjs.com/package/file-loader) or [url-loader](https://www.npmjs.com/package/url-loader).
+First, [css-loader](https://www.npmjs.com/package/css-loader) goes through possible `@import` and `url()` statements within the matched files and treats them as regular `require`.
+This allows us to rely on various other loaders, such as [file-loader](https://www.npmjs.com/package/file-loader) or [url-loader](https://www.npmjs.com/package/url-loader).

 `file-loader` generates files, whereas `url-loader` can create inline data URLs for small resources.
 This can be useful for optimizing application loading.
 You avoid unnecessary requests while providing a slightly bigger payload.
 Small improvements can yield large benefits if you depend on a lot of small resources in your style definitions.

-Finally `style-loader` picks up `css-loader` output and injects the CSS into the bundle.
+Finally, `style-loader` picks up `css-loader` output and injects the CSS into the bundle.
 As we saw earlier in the build chapter, it is possible to use `ExtractTextPlugin` to generate a separate CSS file.

 ## CSS Methodologies